Skip to content

 from typing import Any

-from pyspark.sql import DataFrame, functions as f
+from pyspark.sql import functions as f

-from koheesio.steps.transformations import Transform
+from koheesio.spark.transformations.transform import Transform

-from koheesio.tasks.etl_task import EtlTask
+from koheesio.spark.etl_task import EtlTask

 def add_column(df: DataFrame, target_column: str, value: Any):